We will give a formal definition of probability in section 3, but first let’s give some informal examples.

 We can write the vanilla variance as:

-The point is that in a computational loop, all you need to keep track of is:
+This is convenient, because it means that in a computational loop, all you need to keep track of is:

 That means you can compute everything in one loop.
-The definition in equation 11a suggests you would need to know the mean before you could begin the sum to calculate the variance, but in fact you do not.
-Just use equation 11e instead.
+This stands in contrast to the direct application of the definition in equation 11a, which would require you to compute the mean (loop #1) before you could begin to calculate the variance (loop #2).

 We continue with the notations and assumptions set forth in the first paragraph of section 3.5.